Schmools/Schmools.github.io/static/body/info/index.md

 ---

+I currently attend the University of Chicago with an intended major in maths.
-I attend Horace Mann School and am currently taking AP Calculus BCH, Organic Chemistry, Global Environmental History, an English Elective on Kafka, Software Engineering, Recording Studio Technology, and an independent study developing CNC tools to produce origami crease patterns.
+Previously I was at the Horace Mann School and took AP Calculus BCH, Organic Chemistry, Global Environmental History, an English Elective on Kafka, Software Engineering, Recording Studio Technology, and an independent study developing CNC tools to produce origami crease patterns during my Senior Year.
 Additionally I am currently watching three OCW courses, "MIT 6.849:
 Geometric Folding Algorithms: Linkages, Origami, Polyhedra," "MIT 6.832:
 Underactuated Robotics," and "MIT 18.06" (as well as a bit of 18.065) as